 Yes, we’re that old.
 And still that new as we invent 21st Century solutions, such as better infusion pumps for medicine, and apply new engineered plastics you probably wouldn’t even notice at gasoline pumps.

-Even if you don’t know the range of Ferriot’s capabilities as an advanced-skill, clean-contract manufacturer, with a core expertise in injection molding, chances are good you’ve touched something we’ve made — in the form of the outer enclosures of the equipment found in offices, hospitals, drive-through windows and other places that you visit every day.
+Even if you don’t know the range of Ferriot’s capabilities as an advanced-skill, clean-contract manufacturer, with a core expertise in injection molding and injection molding technologies, chances are good you’ve touched something we’ve made — in the form of the outer enclosures of the equipment found in offices, hospitals, drive-through windows and other places that you visit every day.

 Our experience covers the knowledge of good Design for Manufacturability, a comprehensive understanding of all thermoplastic resin families and injection-mold design expertise.
 Typically, we stock more than 150 varieties of resins at any given time in our 200,000-square-foot facility, conveniently located to the major markets of the Midwest and East Coast.